klojang4j/klojang-templates/README.md

-By default, _Klojang Templates_ does not apply any escaping or formatting to the values you insert into the template, but you can configure _Klojang Templates_ to HTML-escape all values by default.
+By default, _Klojang Templates_ does not apply any escaping or formatting to the values you insert into the template, but you can configure _Klojang Templates_ to (for example) HTML-escape all values by default.
 You can then omit the `html:` prefix while keeping the `js:` prefix to override the default behaviour.

 ## Inserting POJOs, Records and Maps